IIIF/cookbook-recipes/recipe/0068-newspaper/index.md

 		* Annotations - [newspaper_issue_2-anno_p2.json](newspaper_issue_2-anno_p2.json)
 		* Linked ALTO - [newspaper_issue_2-alto_p2.xml](newspaper_issue_2-alto_p2.xml)

 We won't display all of them here, as that would get unreadable.
 However, the Manifest for the title (structured as a IIIF Collection) may be of greatest utility.
+Notable lines of the Manifest are highlighted.

 {% include manifest_links.html viewers="Mirador, Annona, UV, Clover" manifest="newspaper_title-collection.json" %}

-{% include jsonviewer.html src="newspaper_title-collection.json" %}
+{% include jsonviewer.html src="newspaper_title-collection.json" config='data-line="7-11,14-27,78-85,86-107"' %}

 ## Related recipes